GIRA/PhysicalBits/firmware/emscripten/README.md

     build.bat

-If you want to recompile automatically on changes, run (this uses `nodemon` to watch for changes):
+If you want to recompile automatically on changes, run (this uses [nodemon](https://www.npmjs.com/package/nodemon) to watch for changes):

     watch.bat

+## Running the compiled program

+Even though the build should output an html file to help you get started, I find it full with stuff I don't need so I also added my own `index.html` that just loads the required `<script>` and nothing more.

+To run this file is not enough to open it in the browser, you'll need a local webserver to host the files.
+I'm using [http-server](https://www.npmjs.com/package/http-server), which works great for this stuff.

+    http-server.cmd . -c-1 --mimetypes mime.types -o